oscarotero/oscarotero.gal/en/index.md

 ### Conxeito

-Newsletter (in galician language) about digital design, published during the Covid confinement.
-You can access to all numbers here:
+Newsletter (in the Galician language) about digital design, published during the Covid confinement.
+You can access all numbers here:

 - [#001 — Welcome](http://eepurl.com/gWhDcn) — _March 20, 2020_
 - [#002 — Web apps today](http://eepurl.com/gW6GQn) — _March 27, 2020_